I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-ioupdateshareaccess.md

 <p>Before calling <b>IoUpdateShareAccess</b>, the caller must successfully call <b>IoCheckShareAccess</b> with <i>Update</i> set to False.
 Such a call to <b>IoCheckShareAccess</b> determines whether the requested shared access is compatible with the way the file object is currently being accessed by other opens, but it does not update the <b>SHARE_ACCESS</b> structure. <b>IoUpdateShareAccess</b> actually updates the <b>SHARE_ACCESS</b> structure associated with the file object. </p>

-<p><b>IoUpdateShareAccess</b> is not an atomic operation.
-Therefore, drivers calling this routine must protect the shared file object passed to <b>IoUpdateShareAccess </b>by means of some kind of lock, such as a mutex or a resource lock, in order to prevent corruption of the shared access counts.</p>

-<p>Before calling <b>IoUpdateShareAccess</b>, the caller must successfully call <b>IoCheckShareAccess</b> with <i>Update</i> set to False.
-Such a call to <b>IoCheckShareAccess</b> determines whether the requested shared access is compatible with the way the file object is currently being accessed by other opens, but it does not update the <b>SHARE_ACCESS</b> structure. <b>IoUpdateShareAccess</b> actually updates the <b>SHARE_ACCESS</b> structure associated with the file object. </p>

 ## -requirements
 <table>
 <tr>